About Jason Brown

 - Rob Dalton, New Revolution Entertainment, Nashville, TN

-Jason Brown was born in the heart of the Midwest, three miles outside of Pella, Iowa, from a bloodline of blue collar workers, truck drivers, coal miners and farmers.
+Jason Brown was born in the heart of the Midwest, three miles outside of Pella, Iowa, from a bloodline of truck drivers, coal miners and farmers.
 Like others in the Midwest, on Sunday mornings the family got together and would go into town for church.
 At the age of four, this is where his Grandma Ruth heard a voice.
 She knew there would be one there, she was just waiting for the right time; A voice she helped Jason discover and develop sitting with him at the piano after the farm chores were done.
 Jason recalls the first two songs he sang in front of a crowd on stage were "It Is No Secret" and "I've Got A Mansion Just Over the Hilltop."
 Gospel and traditional country songs, to this day, are some of Jason's favorite songs to sing.
 Jason says, "It takes me back to my family and the church members singing.
 When I was younger there was always a gospel hymn or country song playing or being sung."

 Being raised in the country and working with his grandpa on the farm made country music the natural fit.
 By the age of six, Jason was singing whenever he could.
 At the age of 14, Jason and his brother moved to Corpus Christi, Texas with their mom.
 It wasn't long until Jason was singing in south Texas and touring with his church youth group through Texas, Arizona, Oklahoma, Arkansas, Georgia, and Florida during the summers.